-- (1) Each Board Member will be appointed for a term up to three years, or to the AGM immediately following the completion of three years. - (2) At the end of each term, Board Members will be subject to retirement by rotation, but shall be eligible for re-appointment subject to clause 5.7 (2).
+- (1) Each Board Member will hold office for three years unless the Board Member has attained the age of 72 years, in which case the Board Member will hold office for one year. - (2) At the end of each term, Board Members will be subject to retirement by rotation, but shall be eligible for re-appointment subject to clause 0.